rust-lang/leadership-council/policies/project-directorship/election-process.md

         * Collect nominations from their members
         * NOTE: The leads are not tasked with nominating candidates directly (though they can do so, just like any other Project member)
     * The facilitator may specify a minimum or maximum time period
-	* It is recommended to get the process started at least 2 months from the board meeting the new PDs will attend
+	* It is recommended to start the process at least 2 months before the board meeting attended by the new PDs
 * Share nominations
     * *Nominations from all teams will be pooled together.
 In other words, teams do not have to nominate a set of directors as a whole.
 They may nominate any number of potential directors.*
     * Each team representative must share their team's nominations and the reasoning for their nominations first with the candidates being nominated, and then, for those candidates who consent to be nominated, with the council's selected facilitator.